-Phone with the best battery life may not sound like the most exciting spec to focus on, but there's no denying its importance.
+Phone with the best battery life isn't the most exciting spec to focus in on, but there's no denying it is one of the most important.
 A phone can have an astounding 100x zoom camera or the fastest processor in the world, but if it's dead that's all meaningless.

 As part of our thorough review process, we test the battery life of every phone in both real-world and lab conditions.
 Our standardized battery test involves the phone browsing the web continuously over LTE or 5G at 150 nits of brightness until it powers down.
 We don't completely dismiss our anecdotal experience, but the consistent and reproducible nature of our test gives us a better idea of how these phones actually stack up against one another.